ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-5. Suppose you are conducting an experiment for studying behavior of two random variables $X$ and $Y$ and you found out $Cov(X, Y) = 100$.
+Q. Suppose you are conducting an experiment for studying behavior of two random variables $X$ and $Y$ and you found out $Cov(X, Y) = 100$.
 Does it mean they are strongly correlated?

 <details><summary><b>Answer</b></summary>